codeclimate/codeclimate-rubocop/config/contents/lint/ambiguous_range.md

 ### Safety:

-The cop auto-corrects by wrapping the entire boundary in parentheses, which makes the outcome more explicit but is possible to not be the intention of the programmer.
-For this reason, this cop's auto-correct is unsafe (it will not change the behavior of the code, but will not necessarily match the intent of the program).
+The cop autocorrects by wrapping the entire boundary in parentheses, which makes the outcome more explicit but is possible to not be the intention of the programmer.
+For this reason, this cop's autocorrect is unsafe (it will not change the behavior of the code, but will not necessarily match the intent of the program).